 the areas of comparative politics, legislative behavior, and public

 Farah is a PhD student in Clemson.
 Her interest is focused on applying high performance computing to machine learning problems.
-Currently she is working on improving the performance of some of machine learning algorithms in transportation system.
+Currently she is working on improving the performance of some of machine learning algorithms.

 Jason is a third year Ph.D. student in Computer Science, with a focus on HPC systems.
 His interests include high performance networking and computing architecture, and his past research projects have involved software defined networking, network functions virtualization, dynamic network topologies, and synthetic data generation.
 He also enjoys working on old text games written in C, for some strange reason

-Robert is a PhD student in Clemson.
+Robert is a Ph.D. candidate in Clemson.
 His interests are on the systems side of High Performance Computing.
 Currently he is investigating network performance factors in containerized environments and reliable computer infrastructure using error bounded lossy compression.

 Lily is a fourth year Ph.D. student studying in Computer Science at Clemson University.
 She is currently doing research in the DICE (Data Intensive Computing Eco-Systems) lab in the School of Computing.
 Her research mainly focuses on Machine Learning, Parallel and Distributed Computing, High Performance Computing.